Many or all companies we feature compensate us. Compensation and editorial

 • Variable interest rates may change over the course of the loan, rising or falling with factors such as market rates.

-How fixed- vs. variable-rate student loans affect interest
+How fixed vs. variable-rate student loans affect interest

 Your loan’s interest rate determines how much the loan will cost you, from disbursement to your final payment.
 A fixed or variable interest rate can influence the cost and your monthly payment obligation throughout the repayment period.

-With a fixed interest rate, your monthly payments will not change, and you can calculate how much you still owe at any time.
-A variable-rate loan is based on a percentage on top of a benchmark rate; when this rate goes up, so does your interest rate.
+A variable interest rate is based on a percentage on top of a benchmark rate; when this rate goes up, so does your interest rate.
 When this rate goes down, your interest rate is lower.
+A variable rate is typically based on the prime rate.
+Some lenders may use a Secured Overnight Financing Rate (SOFR)-based index as a replacement.

 How much more (or less) could a variable-rate loan cost you compared to a fixed-rate student loan?
 Let’s take two five-year student loans, each for $10,000.
 One loan has a fixed rate of 6.0% APR, while the other has a variable rate of 3.5% + prime (which, in this example, is 2% when the loan is disbursed).